FweeGamerHD/Hollowsaint/README.md

 Creatures who closely examine you must succeed a DC 15 Medicine or Insight check to notice signs of your condition.
 ```

+## Class: Cleric - Grave Domain
+*not sure atm, still thinking about it*
+*unearthed arcana for 2024 btw, either that or the homebrew ruin domain as seen here [click me](https://www.reddit.com/r/UnearthedArcana/comments/1edhq0g/cleric_ruin_domain/#lightbox)